cloudogu/ecosystem/docs/docs/user-guide/dogu-creation.md

  * Volumes (JSON array): Directories in the ecosystem, which are also accessible from inside the dogu
  * ServiceAccounts (JSON array):

-#### startup.sh
- * Create or modify files and directories if necessary
- * Run commands necessary at first or every start
- * add a command to start your application at the end of the file

 ### 3. Create your dogu
  * Start up ecosystem
- * Go to /vagrant/containers/'newDoguName'
+ * Go to /vagrant/containers
  * Type `cesapp build 'newDoguName'`
  * If the dogu is successfully built, type `docker start 'newDoguName'`

 ### 4. Test your dogu
  * Check /var/log/docker/'newDoguName'.log if dogu is started up correctly
  * Restart your dogu via `docker restart 'newDoguName'` and check the log again
- * Make sure all bash scripts comply to the [guideline](bash-guideline.md)
+ * Make sure all bash scripts comply with the [guideline](bash-guideline.md)